-- Generation Xerox: Her older sister/aunt Peggy Carter was a hero of World War II and in a romance with Captain America.
+- Generation Xerox: Her aunt Peggy Carter was a heroine of World War II and in a romance with Captain America.
 Sharon grew up to become a hero in her own right and got involved in a romance with the same long-lived hero.

 - Identical Grandson: She was introduced as a younger version of Margaret "Peggy" Carter, an older Love Interest of Cap.
 Originally Peggy was said to be her older sister, later said to be her elderly aunt.
 Currently Peggy looks old enough to be Sharon's grandmother.

 - My God, What Have I Done?: Upon realizing her role in Cap's apparent death, all Sharon can do is tearfully wonder what she just did.

 - Redundant Rescue: In Captain America vol. 6, issue one, "American Dreamers, part one", Cap uses his mighty shield to knock out a Hydra Mook that Sharon was fighting.
 Her response is a slightly annoyed "No fair, I had this one..."

 - Roaring Rampage of Revenge: Upon her reintroduction in the mid-90s, she became focused on killing Nick Fury herself to get revenge for the aforementioned betrayal.

 - Someone to Remember Him By: She discovered she was pregnant to Captain America, just following his death in Civil War.

 - Spy Catsuit: The catsuit is the basic uniform for agents in the spy agency SHIELD, for men and women.
 Besides the standard black uniform, Sharon also uses a white uniform tailored for her.

 - Strong Family Resemblance: With her elderly aunt Peggy when she was younger.